rickyfokzxc/Kaggle-dog-breeds/README.md

 ## Factors that improve predictive accuracy
 1) Cosine annealing of the learning rate with restarts at every epoch.
 The network can reach almost the highest predictive accuracy in a few epochs.
 Allowing the learning rate to restart helps the model escape from bad local minima.
 This implementation of the cosine annealing rate is a proxy for the cyclical learning rate that has been shown to perform much better than conventional learning rate schedules, see https://arxiv.org/abs/1506.01186.
 2) Training the pretrained model in evaluation mode (model.eval()) results in a much higher accuracy.
-In traning mode, training accuracy for inception hovers around 80% (training and validation).
+In training mode, training accuracy for inception hovers around 80% (training and validation).
 In evaluation mode, both accuracies get above 90%.
 3) Unfreezing the models and train with a small learning rate after fine-tuning helps resnext101_64x4d and inceptionresnetv2.

 ## Tuning the initial learning rate